 Your subject line, preview text, and sender name (aka, the “envelope”) are key to getting your subscribers to open your email.
 But what about after they open—and have something to say?

-Sometimes overlooked, the reply-to email address and name are key identifiers for your subscribers.
-This is especially true if your subscribers choose to reply to an email—which many do!
-From a customer service viewpoint, they’re important parts of your email that should never be overlooked.
-However, there’s contention over what the ideal reply-to email address and name.
+Sometimes overlooked, the reply-to email address and from name are key identifiers for your subscribers—especially if they choose to reply to an email (which many do!).
+From a customer support perspective, these are important parts of your email that should never be overlooked.

 What is the reply-to email address field?

-That reply sent by the subscriber will then, unsurprisingly, go to that reply-to email address.
+In the example above, the reply sent by the subscriber will then, as expected, go to that reply-to email address.

 Just as the from name and email address are customer-facing fields, so are the reply-to email address and name.
 Subscribers can see both of these fields when they hit reply, so you’ll want to make them as on-brand and customer friendly as possible.

 By responding to subscribers (vs. using a no-reply address and not responding) you help: